 Though the connection is weak, we can see a connection between option liquidity (contracts traded) and the implied volatility drop after earnings:

-Implied volatility crushes after earnings release.
-This occurs due to the facts that: (1) The IV have risen ahead of earnings and (2) cause there is less uncertainty in the pricing.
+Implied volatility crushes after the earnings release.
+This occurs due to the fact that: (1) The IV have risen ahead of earnings and (2) cause there is less uncertainty in the pricing.